Latin tenses: Formation

-Present meaning
+Meanings

 There is no distinction of aspect in the present tense: faciō can mean 'I do (now)', 'I do (regularly), or 'I am doing'; that is, it can be perfective, habitual, or progressive in aspect.
+Other possible meanings in certain contexts are 'I have been doing', 'I did', and 'I was doing'.

 Current situation

 The present tense can refer to a current situation: